Alphabet's misses Wall Street revenue estimates, shares fall

 Sales from those businesses combined with revenue from what Alphabet calls “other bets” in healthcare and internet infrastructure were $4.79 billion in third quarter, 43 percent above the same period last year, but below analysts’ estimate of $4.94 billion.

 Alphabet gained 5.8 percent this year entering Thursday and traded at 24 times expected earnings over the next year.
-Shares of No. 2 online ad firm Facebook Inc, which faces questions about flattening usage limiting revenue growth, had fallen 12.5 percent and were trading at 19 times future earnings.
+Shares of No. 2 online ad firm Facebook Inc (FB.O), which faces questions about flattening usage limiting revenue growth, had fallen 12.5 percent and were trading at 19 times future earnings.

-JPMorgan technology stocks analyst Douglas Anmuth told clients this week that Alphabet looks stronger than other notable tech companies “given its stable and consistent growth, strong profitability and (free cash flow).”

-Priming its newer ventures has been costly in terms of marketing and hiring.
+Priming Alphabet’s newer ventures has been costly in terms of marketing and hiring, with about 5,300 employees added in the third quarter.
 Costs also have been affected by surges in Google usage on smartphones, where the company splits ad revenue with technology makers such as Apple Inc (AAPL.O), and smart speakers, where ads do not appear.

-Its operating margin fell to 25 percent from 28 percent a year ago.
+Its cost of revenue was $14.3 billion, up 28 percent from a year ago, though below the average analyst estimate of $14.5 billion.
+Google has been fined $7.7 billion for antitrust violations in Europe over the last two years and heightened attention on privacy, security, competition and the rise of artificial intelligence tools could lead to potentially costly regulatory scrutiny in the United States and elsewhere.
+Most recently, U.S. lawmakers and European data protection authorities have questioned Google over why it waited months until September to disclose a security vulnerability involving its struggling Google+ social media system.
+Rivals such as Apple have tried to seize the moment by touting privacy practices that they contend are more consumer-friendly.
+Meanwhile, Amazon.com Inc (AMZN.O) has lured a subset of advertisers from Google with ads for shoppers on its site.

 Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; Editing by Bernard Orr and Bill Rigby